fermyon/developer/content/spin/v2/http-trigger.md

 component = "user-manager"
 ```

+Granular routing in Spin allows users to define dynamic routes where certain parts of the URL can change based on the input provided.
+A colon (`:`) precedes a variable segment in a URL.
+This variable segment captures part of the URL as a variable, which can be used in your route handler.
+For example, `/goodbye/:planet`.
+In this route, `:planet` is a variable segment.
+When a user accesses a URL like `/goodbye/mars`, the router matches this to the `/goodbye/:planet` pattern, and `mars` is captured as the value of `planet`.

 ### Routing with an Application `base`

 You can set a base path for the entire application using the optional `[application.trigger.http]` section: